Bulk Coltsfoot Leaf Cut & Sifted, Wild Crafted

 side effects

 For external use only.
-Because pyrrolozidine alkaloids may trigger premature labor, this herb should not be used at all during pregnancy.
+This herb should not be used during pregnancy.

 Frequently bought together